-This is an introductory guide to the Stellar lumens cryptocurrency.
-Learn what Stellar is and what it does, and find out the best place to buy XLM.
+This is an introductory guide to the Stellar payments platform and the XLM cryptocurrency.
+Learn what Stellar is, what it does, and how it works in this introductory guide.

 What is Stellar?